-Source: BMO Annual Employee Survey, conducted by Burke Inc.,
+Source: BMO Annual Employee Survey, conducted by Burke Inc., an independent research company.

 BMO Asset Management operates in Canada, the United States and the United Kingdom, providing the highest standard of investment management services.

 BMO Insurance operates as two businesses: BMO Life Insurance, which focuses on creditor insurance, and BMO Life Assurance, which concentrates on life insurance and annuity products and services.